Warnings Of 'Catastrophic Flooding' As A Weakened Hurricane Harvey Lingers Over Texas

 Corpus Christi has also issued a "precautionary" boil water notification, "to ensure destruction of all harmful bacteria and other microbes."
 Residents are being urged to limit toilet and faucet use because power was knocked out at the city's wastewater treatment plants.

-By Saturday morning more than 200,000 Texas residents were without power, according to the Electric Reliability Council of Texas.
+By Saturday morning nearly 300,000 Texas residents were without power, according to the Electric Reliability Council of Texas.

 "As the winds gradually come down, we're still looking at hurricane force winds near the eye wall and in rain bands near the coast," said Brennan of the National Hurricane Center.
 But he cautioned that water levels will remain elevated through Saturday.
 "We're seeing tide levels, storm surge inundation reports, of still four to five feet above ground level among portions of the middle Texas coast."